Track Connection Status

 "prohibited_resource_attestation_status": "NOT_REQUIRED",

-"demand_response_participation_agreement_status": "NOT_REQUIRED"
+"demand_response_participation_agreement_status": "NOT_REQUIRED",

 }